vladen/aeroflow/specifications/readme.md

 <a name="aeroflowmap-aeroflowmapmappernumber"></a>
 ## aeroflow().map(@mapper:number)
-When flow is not empty, emits "next" for each emitted value with @mapper instead of value, then single greedy "done".
+When flow is not empty, emits "next" for each value with @mapper, then single greedy "done".

 ```js
 return execute(function (context) {